-Catherine is a partner in the Litigation Group and Bankruptcy and Insolvency Group.
-Her practice is devoted largely to corporate/commercial, real estate, banking and insolvency litigation.
-Over her 25 plus years at Minden Gross, Catherine has handled a diverse range of legal cases, including complex fraud investigations, lender liability lawsuits, oppression remedy applications, construction disputes, commercial tenancy disputes, environmental claims, employment-related matters, professional malpractice allegations against lawyers, accountants, appraisers and other professionals, and a wide variety of bankruptcy, receivership and other insolvency proceedings.
-She is extremely well-versed in the intricacies of bankruptcy and insolvency law and has represented debtors, receivers, trustees in bankruptcy, foreign representatives and secured and unsecured creditors in numerous proceedings under the Bankruptcy and Insolvency Act, Personal Property Security Act, Business Corporations Act and other commercial and insolvency-related statutes.
+Catherine is a Partner in the Litigation Group and Bankruptcy and Insolvency Group.
+Her practice is devoted largely to corporate/commercial, real estate, banking, and insolvency litigation.
+Over her more than 25 years at Minden Gross, Catherine has handled a diverse range of legal cases, including complex fraud investigations, lender liability lawsuits, oppression remedy applications, construction disputes, commercial tenancy disputes, environmental claims, employment-related matters, professional malpractice allegations against lawyers, accountants, appraisers and other professionals, and a wide variety of bankruptcy, receivership and other insolvency proceedings.
+She is extremely well-versed in the intricacies of bankruptcy and insolvency law and has represented debtors, receivers, trustees in bankruptcy, foreign representatives, and secured and unsecured creditors in numerous proceedings under the Bankruptcy and Insolvency Act, Personal Property Security Act, Business Corporations Act and other commercial and insolvency-related statutes.
 She is regularly consulted by other law firms and sole practitioners on insolvency-related issues.

 Catherine has presented and published various papers and lectures on issues arising in the areas of commercial, banking and insolvency matters, including the rights and duties of directors and officers in insolvency, recognizing the warning signs of insolvency and recovering assets.